Russo-Circassian War: Rise of Jembulat Boletoqo

-In 31 January, Jembulat burned down the fortress of Marevskoye as revenge.
-On 4 June 1828, Jembulat Boletoqo started his campaign into Russian lands with 2,000 cavalry under five flags of different Circassian principalities, as well as a Turkish flag as a symbol of their loyalty to Islam.
+On 31 January, Boletoqo burned down the fortress of Marevskoye as revenge.
+On 4 June 1828, he started his campaign into Russian lands with 2,000 cavalry under five flags of different Circassian principalities, as well as a Turkish flag symbolizing their loyalty to Islam.
 The Russians concluded that he intended to go to Kabarda in the middle of the Russian-Turkish war, and open a second front on the Terek and Sunja Rivers.
 Earl Paskevich ordered the 2nd Ulan division, returning from the Russia-Iran war, to move along the Georgian Military Road to cut off the route of the Circassians toward Kabarda.
-The 40th Eger battalion marched from Kabarda toward Jembulat.
-Yet, Jembulat suddenly changed his direction and headed toward the town of Georgievsk, the Russian administrative center in the Caucasus.
+The 40th Eger battalion marched from Kabarda toward Boletoqo.
+Yet, Boletoqo suddenly changed direction and headed toward the town of Georgievsk, the Russian administrative center in the Caucasus.
 The Circassian army stopped on a high hill at a distance from the Marinskaya fortress.
-Jembulat menaced the Volzhskiy regiment's left flank with all his forces, and won the battle.
+Boletoqo menaced the Volzhskiy regiment's left flank with all his forces, and won the battle.

-Political analyst Khan-Giray observed that the situation changed for Great-Prince Jembulat “after the field marshal Paskevich left the region”.
+Political analyst Khan-Giray observed that the situation changed for Great-Prince Jembulat Boletoqo "after the field marshal Paskevich left the region".
 The new commander-in-chief, Baron Rosen, did not believe in human rights of the indigenous Circassians.

 In 1827, Ismail Berzeg officially declared the military confederation of the Circassian tribes.
 By the end of 1839, he managed to unite a significant part of the population under his control.

-In May 1828, Russian General Emmanuel raided all the way to inner parts of Circassia, plundering many villages.
-The Karachay-Balkars surrendered to General Emmanuel without any conflict or loss.

 The Russians besieged Anapa in 1828.
-The Ottomans sought help from Circassians and the war lasted for two months and Osman Pasha, the Turkish commander of Anapa, had decided to surrender the fort, and Seferbiy himself led the negotiations to avoid potential bloodshed but was taken prisoner by the Russians.
-General Emanuel, a Russian general, then razed 6 Natukhay villages and many Shapsugh villages.
+The Ottomans sought help from Circassians, and the conflict lasted for two months.
+Osman Pasha, the Turkish commander of Anapa, decided to surrender the fort, and Seferbiy himself led the negotiations to avoid potential bloodshed but was taken prisoner by the Russians.
+General Emanuel, a Russian general, then razed six Natukhay villages and many Shapsugh villages.
 He then passed the Kuban and burned 210 more villages.

-In 1828, Aytech Qanoqo, a Circassian prince who lost his status in the Circassian Revolution, arrived at the Russian camp, where he took an oath of allegiance to the Russian Empire, changed his name to Aytek Konokov, converted to Christianity, took promise that his village would not be destroyed like the other Circassian villages, and accepted Russian citizenship.
-However, after seeing the failure of the Russian forces to quickly annex Circassia, he changed sides and turned to Islam again and started to fight for Circassia.
+In 1828, Aytech Qanoqo, a Circassian prince who lost his status in the Circassian Revolution, arrived at the Russian camp, where he took an oath of allegiance to the Russian Empire, changed his name to Aytek Konokov, converted to Christianity, received a promise that his village would not be destroyed like the other Circassian villages, and accepted Russian citizenship.
+However, after seeing the failure of the Russian forces to quickly annex Circassia, he changed sides, returning to Islam and fighting for Circassia.